 Hotel Bucaneve is a four-star in a central location, with an attractive entrance hall of stone floors and an atrium with reclaimed wooden beams, ancient skis and other mountain paraphernalia on display.
 Its rooms are classical Alpine and there’s a spa.
 Sporthotel Sertorelli is 100m from the pedestrian zone and close to the lifts.
 The comfortable hotel has good food and is less expensive than the others mentioned above, and has a sauna, hot tub and steam room.

 The smaller establishments are beginning to upgrade

 The three-star Hotel da Campagnoni was built in the 1950s but given a makeover a few years ago, and they did a great job.
 The rooms are a good size too – fresh, neat, and well-designed, and the hotel’s in an excellent location, near the foot of the slopes and the best bars.
-Le Samovar is in a 1950s building on the high street and, as well as housing the eponymous tea room, it is also a B&B with six spacious rooms that are more like suites than bedrooms – complete with sofas and balconies.
+Samovar Guesthouse is in a 1950s building on the high street and, as well as housing the eponymous tea room, it is also a B&B with six spacious rooms that are more like suites than bedrooms – complete with sofas and balconies.